Neural Refinement for Absolute Pose Regression with Feature Synthesis: Related Work

 \section{Related Work}

-\textbf{Absolute Pose Regression.} In absolute pose regression, the camera pose of an input image is directly regressed using a trained deep network.
-Several CNN-based backbone architectures have been proposed.
-PoseNet \cite{Kendall15, Kendall16, Kendall17} proposed the first APR solution using GoogLeNet-backbone and has been followed by many different architectures, including the hourglass network \cite{Melekhov17}, attention layers \cite{atloc, Shavit21multiscene,Shavit21}, separate layers for predicting the translation and rotation components \cite{Wu17,Naseer17}, or LSTM layers \cite{Walch17}.
+\textbf{Absolute Pose Regression (APR).} APR methods have been widely studied due to their simple and lightweight formulation that allows the camera pose to be directly regressed using an end-to-end neural network.
+PoseNet \cite{Kendall15, Kendall16, Kendall17} introduced the first APR solution using GoogLeNet-backbone, followed by various architectures like the hourglass network \cite{Melekhov17}, attention layers \cite{atloc,Shavit21multiscene,Shavit21}, separated translation and rotation prediction \cite{Wu17,Naseer17}, or LSTM \cite{Walch17}.

-To further improve APR accuracy, some studies propose to utilize sequential information.
-Most sequential-based APRs utilize temporal constraints such as visual odometry \cite{Brahmbhatt18, Valada18, Radwan18}, motion \cite{moreau2022coordinet} or temporal \cite{clark2017vidloc} filtering, and multi-tasking \cite{Radwan18}.
-In addition, recent APR methods also obtain significant improvements thanks to advancements in novel view synthesis.
-One line of approaches focuses on generating a large amount of extra photo-realistic synthetic data \cite{Purkait18, Moreau21, chen2022dfnet} using randomly sampled virtual camera poses.
+To further improve APR accuracy, some works utilize sequential information.
+These approaches incorporate temporal constraints such as visual odometry \cite{Brahmbhatt18, Valada18, Radwan18}, motion \cite{moreau2022coordinet}, temporal filtering \cite{clark2017vidloc}, and multi-tasking \cite{Radwan18}.
+Recent APR methods also benefit from novel view synthesis, where one line of approaches focuses on generating large amounts of extra photo-realistic synthetic data \cite{Purkait18, Moreau21, chen2022dfnet} via randomly sampled virtual camera poses.
+However, generating high-quality offline synthetic data may take up to several days \cite{Moreau21} for each scene.
 Other approaches \cite{chen21, chen2022dfnet} use NeRF \cite{Mildenhall20,martinbrualla2020nerfw} as a direct matching module to perform unlabeled finetuning \cite{Brahmbhatt18} using extra images without ground-truth pose annotation.
-The latter approaches, however, usually take tens of hours of extra finetuning time and are based on the assumption that extra unlabeled data can be easily obtained.
+However, finetuning usually takes significant time and assumes that extra unlabeled data can be easily obtained.

-Most of the works above focus on means to improve the training of APRs.
-However, this work focuses on generic APR improvement during the test time.
-Although other solutions exist for APR's test-time post-processing, such as those that utilize extended Kalman filter \cite{moreau2022coordinet}, pose graph optimization \cite{Brachmann18}, or pose auto-encoders \cite{Shavit22PAE}, our methods can significantly improve arbitrary APR's performance on both camera positions and orientations and achieve SOTA results without leveraging unlabeled training.
+While the aforementioned works enhance APR training, we focus on improving generic APR methods during test time.
+Unlike prior works that only exam means for test-time refinement on a single specific APR architecture, such as extended Kalman filters \cite{moreau2022coordinet}, pose graph optimization \cite{Brahmbhatt18}, or pose auto-encoders \cite{Shavit22PAE}, our method exhibits strong flexibility to be adapted to a wide range of APR architectures on both camera positions and orientations, achieving state-of-the-art results without extra unlabeled data.